-Direct Load Control (DLC): A Demand Response program enables a system operator to interrupt a customer’s load during the period of annual peak load.
+Direct Load Control (DLC): A Demand Response program that enables a system operator to interrupt a customer’s load during the period of annual peak load.
 DLC is enabled by a utility-installed device that remotely controls equipment such as a central air conditioner or a water heater.
-During periods of heavy use of electricity, a system operator can send a signal through this device to turn off or cycle off and on the appliance for a set period of time.Distribution automation (DA): An solution that quickly detects and isolates outages and service interruptions, thus enabling restoration crews to efficiently restore power.Dynamic Pricing: A Demand Response program that provides pricing signals to encourage customers to use energy during times of the day where energy has a lower cost.
+During periods of heavy use of electricity, a system operator can send a signal through this device to turn off or cycle off and on the appliance for a set period of time.

+Distributed Generation: A system that involves small amounts of generation or pieces of generation equipment applied to a utility’s distribution system for the purpose of meeting local peak loads, sometimes displacing the need to build additional infrastructure.
+Distributed generation can take many forms, but predominately it wind or rooftop photovoltaics systems.

+Distribution Automation (DA): An solution that quickly detects and isolates outages and service interruptions, thus enabling restoration crews to efficiently restore power.
+DA intelligently controls and monitors the electrical power grid down to the distribution and substation level.

+Dynamic Pricing: A Demand Response program that provides pricing signals to encourage customers to use energy during times of the day where energy has a lower cost.

 Electric Power Research Institute (EPRI): An industry association that conducts research, development, and demonstration related to electric generation, delivery, and use for the public’s benefit.
 This independent, nonprofit organization brings together scientists and engineers as well as experts from academia and the industry to help address challenges in electricity.

+Electric Vehicle (EV): A battery-powered automotive vehicle.

 Energy Management System (EMS): A system of computer-aided tools used by operators of electric utility grids to monitor, control, and optimize the performance of the generation and transmission systems.

+Event: An action that occurs on any device in the network, including device configuration changes, schedules, and errors.
+Events can be associated both with the device and with a communications protocol.
+All events have a severity level: informational, warning, or error.

 Fault Circuit Indicator (FCI): A device placed in the field that provides either a local or remote indication of a fault (or problem) on an electrical circuit.

 Field Area Network (FAN): The field communications network that connects substations, Neighborhood Area Networks (NANs), and other field devices to each other and to the core communications backbone (WAN gateway).
 The FAN can also serve as the link between the NAN and the core communications backbone (WAN) when a direct link from the NAN to WAN is not available.

+Home Area Network (HAN): A data communications system contained within a home or small to medium business that communicates with other HAN devices.